otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/04-introduction-to-unity-scripting-keeping-track-of-gameobjects.md

 sheepSpawner.RemoveSheepFromList(gameObject);
 ```

 This removes the sheep from the spawner's list when it either drops off the edge of the world, or gets hit by hay.
+Now save the script and return to the editor.

+Add a new empty Game Object to the **hierarchy**, name it **SheepSpawner** and add a **Sheep Spawner** component.

+To configure the spawner, start by dragging a **Sheep** from the prefabs folder onto the Sheep Prefab slot on the **Sheep Spawner**.
+Next, expand **Sheep Spawn Points** and drag the spawn points one-by-one to the **Sheep Spawn Positions** List.